edwinb/Idris2-boot/CONTRIBUTING.md

   implementations.
 * The lexer and parser are quite slow, new and faster versions with better errors would be good.
+* Windows support - it is tested on macOS and Linux only so far.
 * An alternative, high performance, back end.
 OCaml seems worth a try.
 * JS and Node back ends would be nice.